AmirEsdeki/RabbitMQExample/README.md

 # RabbitMQExample
-Simple implementation of publishing and consuming messages.
+Simple RabbitMQ implementation for publishing and consuming messages.